-Viropro is not a standard biotech company.
-It maintains as its primary focus, generic versions of blockbuster biopharmaceutical drugs (defined as drug with sales of greater than U.S. \$1 billion per year), and involving low risk.
+Viropro maintains as its primary focus, generic versions of blockbuster biopharmaceutical drugs (defined as drug with sales of greater than U.S. \$1 billion per year), and involving low risk.
 These products are known and have already been FDA approved.
 Furthermore, developing manufacturing processes for these drugs is quite well standardized.